davincodes/CODEGRAPE-A-Deep-Learning-Based-Image-Recognition-System/README.md

 ## Overview

 Codegrape is an image recognition system powered by Convolutional Neural Networks (CNNs) designed to identify diseases on grape leaves.
+CNNs are used for finding patterns in images to recognize objects, classes, and categories.

 ## Project Highlights